Saba (rapper): 2018–2020: CARE FOR ME

 On February 27, 2018, Saba released the track "BUSY", shortly after announcing a tour for his second album CARE FOR ME.
 He released CARE FOR ME on April 5, 2018, with tracks featuring Chance the Rapper, Kaina, and theMIND.
 Put together by producers daedaePIVOT, Daoud, and Saba himself, the album is dedicated to his late cousin and close friend Walter Long Jr. aka John Walt; who was fatally stabbed due to a situation on the train in Chicago in February 2017.
 Walter is heavily mentioned in the songs: "BUSY", "LIFE", and "PROM/KING". the latter recounts the events that Saba and Walter shared with each other leading up to Walter's death.

 Saba was named one of 10 "Chicagoans of the Year" by the Chicago Tribune on December 27, 2018, for his music and his contributions to the John Walt Foundation, a foundation named in Walter Long's memory launched by Saba and Long's mother in 2017 to "foster the arts for Chicago youth".

 Saba and the other members of Pivot Gang released their debut album, You Can't Sit With Us on April 19, 2019.

-2021–present: Few Good Things
+2021–2024: Few Good Things

 On May 21, 2021, Saba featured on the Audrey Nuna single "Top Again" off the album A Liquid Breakfast, along with making an appearance in the associated music video.

 On November 4, 2021, Saba announced his third album Few Good Things and released the first single titled "Fearmonger".
 On November 18, he released the second single titled "Stop That".
 On January 13, 2022, he released the third single "Come My Way" featuring Krayzie Bone.
 The fourth single "Survivor's Guilt" featuring G Herbo was released on January 27.
-The album was released on February 4, 2022, including guest appearances from Black Thought, G Herbo, Krayzie Bone, 6lack, Smino, Mereba, Fousheé, Eryn Allen Kane, Cheflee, and Pivot Gang.
+The album was released on February 4, 2022, including guest appearances from Black Thought, G Herbo, Krayzie Bone, 6lack, Smino, Mereba, Fousheé, Eryn Allen Kane, Cheflee, Benjamin Earl Turner and Pivot Gang.

+Saba was part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.

+2025 – Present: From The Private Collection of Saba & No I.D.

+On March 7, 2025, Saba announced his collaborative album with producer No I.D. after having released multiple singles together which would soon go on to be featured on "From The Private Collection of Saba & No I.D.".
+The album was released on March 18, 2025 featuring artists such as MFnMelo, Raphael Saadiq, Kelly Rowland, and BJ The Chicago Kid.
+In June 2025, he appeared as himself in the episode "Will the Real Natalie Please Stand Up?" of the Marvel TV miniseries Ironheart, where he performed his song "Fearmonger".